JhonP99/JhonP99/README.md

 - 👋 Hi, I’m @JhonP99
 - 👀 I’m interested in expand my knowledge, create new contacts and collaborate on new projects.
-- 🌱 I’m currently learning web development with JavaScrip, CSS and HTML.
+- 🌱 I’m currently learning web development with JavaScript, CSS and HTML.
 - 💞️ I’m looking to collaborate on Backend focused projects.
 - 📫 How to reach me (+57)3156859611, jhonjairopaz99@gmail.com